naala89/apiopenstudio/src/wiki/developers/error-responses.md

 Error responses
 ---------------

-All errors should be trapped by an exception and return a standard error object, which is translated into the correct output format by Gaterdata.
+All errors should be trapped by an exception and return a standard error object, which is translated into the correct output format by ApiOpenStudio.

 example (json):